School Search Timeline

 • Accept an offer and complete the registration process.

 Does the school search process seem overwhelming?
-We understand the feeling; all of our team members have been in your shoes, too.
+We understand the feeling; our team members have been in your shoes, too.
 Our goal is to make the process easier for the families who are walking this path after us.

 There’s no such thing as a perfect school.
 Our hope is that, among the many high-quality schools in San Antonio, you will find one that meets most of your children’s academic and social needs and supports your family’s values.